-The Company has developed and implemented operational controls designed to identify and mitigate risk associated with its financial decisions, operations, legal compliance, business development, changing business conditions, cyber-security and information technology systems.
+The Company has developed and implemented operational controls designed to identify and mitigate risk associated with its financial decisions, operations, legal compliance, business development, changing business conditions, cybersecurity and information technology systems.
 The Chief Executive Officer, with the assistance of the Chief Financial Officer, Chief Accounting Officer, General Counsel, Executive Vice Presidents, Senior Vice Presidents, other key officers and external legal counsel, is responsible for, among other risk management measures:

-- implementing measures designed to ensure the highest standard of safety for personnel, the environment, information technology systems and property in performing the Company's operations; - obtaining appropriate insurance coverage; and - evaluating and identifying risk related to the Company's capital structure after a rigorous assessment of its business activities.
+- implementing measures designed to ensure the highest standard of safety for personnel, the environment, information technology systems and property in performing the Company's operations; - · obtaining appropriate insurance coverage; and - evaluating and identifying risk related to the Company's capital structure, as well as compensation programs, after a rigorous assessment of its business activities.

 The Board has reviewed and evaluated, and expects to routinely review and evaluate, the Company's risk profile to ensure that the measures implemented by the Company are adequate to execute and implement the Company's strategic objectives.
 Issues related to risk are regularly discussed by the Chief Executive Officer and the rest of the senior management team with members of the Board both through informal communications, such as e-mail, telephone conference and in-person meetings, and during formal Board meetings.
 Senior management makes formal presentations to the Board regarding risk management issues at least once per year.
-Our Non-Executive Chairman, as well as certain other Board members, are intimately familiar with the risks associated with the types of assets managed and owned by the Company and routinely engage in dialogue with the Chief Executive Officer and appropriate members of senior management regarding such risks.
+Our Non-Executive Chairman and certain other Board members are intimately familiar with the risks associated with the types of assets managed and owned by the Company and routinely engage in dialogue with the Chief Executive Officer and appropriate members of senior management regarding such risks.
 In addition, when the Board reviews particular transactions and initiatives that require Board approval, or that otherwise merit Board involvement, the Board generally includes related risk analysis and mitigation plans among the matters addressed with management.
+The Board also oversees cybersecurity risks.
+See "Cybersecurity Risk Management" below for additional information regarding the Company's cybersecurity risk management program.

-The Audit Committee, together with senior management, works to respond to recommendations from internal and external auditors and supervisory authorities regarding the Company's compliance with internal controls and disclosure controls and procedures, and other factors that could interfere with the successful implementation of the Company's strategic plan.
-The Audit Committee also reviews the adequacy of the Company's risk management policies and procedures and meets privately with Company employees and the

-General Counsel to consider recommendations regarding policies related to risk management.
+The Audit Committee, together with senior management, works to respond to recommendations from internal and external auditors and supervisory authorities regarding the Company's compliance with internal controls and disclosure controls and procedures, and other factors that could interfere with the Company's reporting obligations, as well as the successful implementation of the Company's strategic plan.
+The Audit Committee also reviews the adequacy of the Company's risk management policies and procedures and meets privately with Company employees and the General Counsel to consider recommendations regarding policies related to risk management.
 In addition, senior management works closely with the General Counsel to facilitate compliance with foreign and domestic laws and regulations.
 The General Counsel also reports to the Board on Company programs and initiatives that educate employees on these laws, regulations and any updates thereto, and facilitates the Company's compliance therewith.